 What is a Leek?

-Perhaps you may be wondering “what is a leek?"
-Leeks are members of the onion family, closely related to onions, garlic, shallots and chives.
-Leeks, unlike their counterparts, develop long, succulent stems rather than producing large bulbs.
+Perhaps you may be wondering, "What is a leek?"
+Leeks (Allium ampeloprasum var. porrum) are members of the onion family, closely related to onions, garlic, shallots, and chives.
+Unlike their counterparts, leeks develop long, succulent stems rather than producing large bulbs.
 These stems are used as an onion substitute in many dishes.

 How to Grow Leeks